Institutional Review Board

 Southern Virginia University’s Institutional Review Board for Human Subjects (IRB) protects the rights and welfare of human subjects participating in research.
 IRB members recognize the dual burden of ethical research to advance relevant knowledge while maintaining the integrity and respect of human participants.
 All research, whether funded or not, that involves human subjects and is administered on campus, or conducted elsewhere by university faculty, staff, or students, must be reviewed and approved by the IRB prior to its commencement.

 The IRB meets several times each semester in order to review research proposals.
-In spring semester 2022, these meetings will take place on the following Tuesdays:
+The meeting schedule for fall semester 2022 will be as follows:

 Please note: in order for the IRB to review your materials at these meetings, you must submit them to the committee no later than the Friday before the meeting.